Growing Deeper (TAAP Method)

-1. Pray: First, choose a modern-day Bible translation such as the New Living Translation.
+1. Prayer: First, choose a modern-day Bible translation such as the New Living Translation.
 Then pray for guidance from the Holy Spirit as you 'tap' into God's power through a deeper study of His Word.
-Jesus said, "I am the vine; you are the branches.
-If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing."
-John 15:5 TNIV
+I am the vine; you are the branches.
+If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
+John 15:5

-2. Open your heart: Read designated chapter through several times, the first time rapidly, to grasp the author's message.
-Then reread the passage slowly, looking for a text(s) that God shows you.
+2. Open your Heart: Read the chapter through several times, the first time rapidly, to grasp the overall thrust of the author's message.
+Then reread the text slowly, looking for specific applications to your life.
 Maintain an attitude of expectant joy at what you'll be shown today.
-It may be very different today from what He makes clear to you next week or next month.
+It may be very different from what He makes clear next week or next month.

-A = Application:
+Application:

 Write out what you hear God saying to you today and how it applies to your personal life and relationships.
 Ask: